Last updated on July 8th, 2022 at 04:31 pm

-I can accept that sometimes I will do a late night post because I’ve spent time being a mom.
-But it’s important for me to watch this core value and take note when it might be getting in the way of other actions that could bring me closer to my dream.
+I can accept that sometimes I will do a late-night post because I’ve spent time being a mom.
+But it’s important for me to watch this core value and take note of when it might be getting in the way of other actions that could bring me closer to my dream.

 The types of consequences we experience tell us when we are favoring one core value over another.